-In the 2024 Trustees Report, incidence rates are projected to rise to a temporary peak level for 2027 as some of the reduced levels of new benefit awards in recent years are expected to be realized in the next few years.
-After 2027, incidence rates generally decline from the peak, through the rest of the short-range period to the ultimate assumed level of incidence in 2033.
-In 2033, at the end of the short-range period, age-sex-specific incidence rates are expected to approximate the ultimate rates.
+In the 2025 Trustees Report, incidence rates are projected to rise to a temporary peak level for 2027 as some of the reduced levels of new benefit awards in recent years are expected to be realized in the next few years.
+After 2027, incidence rates generally decline from the peak, through the rest of the short-range period to the ultimate assumed level of incidence in 2034.
+In 2034, at the end of the short-range period, age-sex-specific incidence rates approximate the ultimate rates.
 These ultimate age-sex-specific disability incidence rates were selected based on careful analysis of historical levels and patterns and expected future conditions, including the impact of scheduled increases in the normal retirement age.
 The ultimate incidence rates represent the expected average rates of incidence for the future.

-For alternative II of the 2024 Trustees Report, the Trustees assume an ultimate age-sex-adjusted disabled-worker incidence rate of 4.5 per thousand exposed workers.
-This rate was 4.8 awards per thousand for the 2022 and 2023 Trustees Reports, 5.0 awards per thousand for the 2020 and 2021 Trustees Reports, 5.2 awards per thousand for the 2019 Trustees Report, and 5.4 awards per thousand for the 2012 through 2018 Trustees Reports.
-The 4.5 per thousand ultimate incidence rate is 6 percent lower than the historical average experienced from 1995 through 2023 (4.8 awards per thousand) and is 18 percent higher than the most recent ten-year historical average experienced from 2014 through 2023 (3.8 awards per thousand).
-With the assumed ultimate disability incidence rate above the average level over the last 10 years, the resulting projected disability prevalence rates will still rise to sustained levels through 2098 that are higher than recent historical rates.
+For alternative II of the 2025 Trustees Report, the Trustees assume an ultimate age-sex-adjusted disabled-worker incidence rate of 4.6 per thousand exposed workers, a slight increase from the 2024 Trustees Report due to incorporating the expected effects from the PRW regulation.
+This rate was 4.5 awards per thousand for the 2024 Trustees Report, 4.8 awards per thousand for the 2022 and 2023 Trustees Reports, 5.0 awards per thousand for the 2020 and 2021 Trustees Reports, 5.2 awards per thousand for the 2019 Trustees Report, and 5.4 awards per thousand for the 2012 through 2018 Trustees Reports.
+The 4.6 per thousand ultimate incidence rate for the 2025 Trustees Report is 4 percent lower than the historical average experienced from 1995 through 2024 (4.8 awards per thousand) and is 24 percent higher than the most recent ten-year historical average experienced from 2015 through 2024 (3.7 awards per thousand).
+With the assumed ultimate disability incidence rate above the average level over the last 10 years, the resulting projected disability prevalence rates will still rise to sustained levels through 2099 that are higher than recent historical rates.

 The ultimate incidence rates are calculated by age group and sex using a no-lag unemployment rate regression model for the years 1995-2019.
 The regression model uses data beginning in 1995 to capture recent higher levels of female disability incidence rates.
 For ages 60-64, rates are increased from the regression results to reflect the planned increase in the Social Security Normal Retirement Age from 66 to 67.
 Rates for ages 65 and older are calculated using a weighted average of the base incidence rates and projected exposure.
 These rates are further adjusted with a 0.3 percent discount for the reinstatement of the reconsideration step of the disability appeals process and a 0.25 percent discount for the removal of the inability to communicate in English as an education category in the disability determination process.
-For the 2024 Trustees Report, these rates, by age group and sex, were scaled down from the age-sex-adjusted disability incidence rate of 4.8 per thousand assumed in the 2023 Trustees Report to the newly assumed age-sex-adjusted disability incidence rate of 4.5 per thousand.
+These rates, by age group and sex, were scaled down from the age-sex-adjusted disability incidence rate of 4.8 per thousand assumed in the 2023 Trustees Report to the age-sex-adjusted disability incidence rate of 4.5 per thousand assumed in the 2024 Trustees Report.
+For the 2025 Trustees Report, these rates were increased slightly to reflect the effects of the PRW regulation, with relatively higher increases for older workers and for women.
 OCACT will continue to monitor experience closely and review the disability incidence assumption.